Tinkerforge/doc/en/source/Transitioning_Guide_1To2.rst

 General:

 There are no unsigned data types used anymore.
-This was necessary to make the C# bindings CLS compliant (i.e. they can be easily used from other .NET languages).
+This was necessary to make the C# bindings :ref:`CLS compliant <api_bindings_csharp_cls_complience>` (i.e. they can be easily used from other .NET languages).
 All unsigned data types have been replaced by the next higher signed data type.

 =============  =============
 Data type 1.0  Data type 2.0